marcin-chwedczuk/reng/README.md

 <!-- Java version -->
 <maven.compiler.release>17</maven.compiler.release>
 ```
 in `pom.xml` file.
-Project should compile under older JDK versions (like 11 without any problems).
+Project should compile under older JDK versions (like 11 or even 8) without any problems.